rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 switch into a second configurable app state.
 At this point, your app can use the asset collections that now contain loaded asset handles.

-Currently, a single file always corresponds to one asset and more complex assets like e.g. `TextureAtlas` are not yet supported.
+Currently, a single file always corresponds to one asset, and more complex assets like e.g. `TextureAtlas` are not yet supported.
 There are plans to extend the `asset` attribute to allow loading more complex assets.
 Stay tuned!